toolfun/nym-NM-GW-NC-NR-S5/update/nym-node_update.md

 > **GW** - Nym node: gateway mode
 ########################################################################################################## DEL -->

-> The current design requires working with root privileges
+> The current design requires working with root or sudo
 > Nym operator docs https://nymtech.net/operators
 > #### These are just notes on how to update.
 Please refer to the official documentation to install nym node

 <!-- #############################
-PRE-RELEASE :
+PRE-RELEASE : Nym Binaries v2025.1-reeses 'latest'
 #
 Changelog: https://nymtech.net/docs/operators/changelog
 ############################## -->

-# 18.12.2024 Nym Node Patch - Crunch `latest`
+# 16.01.2025 Nym Binaries v2025.1-reeses 'Pre-release'
+### _"upgrading before it's tagged as latest is on your own risk"_
 Changelog: https://nymtech.net/docs/operators/changelog
-"_We need everyone to upgrade as soon as they can.
-Thanks!_"

 <!-- #############################
 Key changes for operators: